Table of contents

 - Step 7 – End Cards and Screens

-Positioning on YouTube – Why Do It?
+YouTube SEO – Why Do It?

 Step 1 – Analysis

-Step 2 – Video Title and Filename
+Step 2 – Video Title and Video File Name

-The title of the video should explain what the user will find in the video, but it’s worth remembering that in a list with similar or recommended videos, a name that’s too long may be cut off.
+The video title should explain what the user will find in the video, but it’s worth remembering that in a list with similar or recommended videos, a name that’s too long may be cut off.
 To make sure this doesn’t happen, you should create a title with no more than 60 characters, including spaces.
 However, you can also use the so-called Zeigarnik effect, which says that people feel the need to finish the process they started.
 So when the title is too long and is cut off, there’s a chance that the user will open the video to learn the rest of the name, but it must break off in an interesting place.

 If we decide on longer titles, the most important thing is that the first three words should be matched with attractive key phrases.
 This can be followed by long tail phrases, CTAs or clickbait.
 However, using clickbait names only works if they fully relate to what is in the video.
 Ultimately, it’s the user’s engagement with the video that determines whether YT’s algorithm will continue to display the video for a given query as interesting content.
 If a lot of people watch the video and don’t abandon it in the first few seconds, it means the content is valuable – this is called fulfilling user intent.